 Gary Kuzma, practice leader of engineering in Houston, joins Peter Sloan director of interior design in Kansas City, and Vanessa Hostick, sustainable design leader in Kansas City, in examining the role of HVAC systems in controlling the spread of infectious diseases in office space.

-Scientists still don’t fully understand how COVID-19 is transmitted—or whether aerosolized particles can spread it.
-Even so, many organizations are considering modifications to their buildings’ HVAC systems as part of their plans for bringing staff back into the office after the COVID-19 lockdown.
+Many organizations are considering modifications to their buildings’ HVAC systems as part of their plans for bringing staff back into the office after the COVID-19 lockdown.
 Though there are still questions about the effect of ventilation systems on infections, it’s well known that indoor air quality has a significant impact on people’s physical and mental health—and that employee well-being will be especially critical in the new post-pandemic world.

 It’s important to carefully vet all information about the relationship between COVID-19 and HVAC systems.
 Some can be misleading, and some we’ve seen is just plain wrong.
 The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) is one trusted source that continuously updates its technical information and resources page addressing the impact of COVID-19 on HVAC systems.
 We also suggest consulting on best practices with a qualified mechanical engineering firm.
 Depending on a company’s circumstances, connecting with local infection prevention specialists also could be beneficial.